LemarTokham/Bus-Tracker-V2/README.md

 # Features in progress
 - Having the bus locations be updated every 10 seconds (which is the same time as which the actual Gov.UK api updates)
 - Letting the user know which of the bus options have no buses out on the roads
+- Legend for icons
 # Image of UI + console
+- yellow pins are the bus stops
+- Red pins are the busses from selected bus (the "17" highlighted in blue)
 ![UI image](images/bus-location-image.png)

 # Current blockers